Mr-Milk/SpatialTis/docs/source/about/implementation.rst

 Implementation
 ===============

-This section will introduce some algorithms use in spatialtis.
+This section will introduce the idea of all the spatial analysis methods and algorithms use in spatialtis.

+Hopefully the following explanation can help you understand it as easily as possible.

 Determine cell shape
 --------------------

-There are two way to determine the shape of a cell, "convex" or "concave".
-The "concave" is slower and need an extra parameter, an alpha value.
-This will influence the `cell_shape` and `area` but no other geometry information.
+There are two way to determine the shape of a cell, "convex hull" or "concave hull".
+The "concave hull" is slower and need an extra parameter, an alpha value.
+This will influence the `cell_shape` but no other geometry information.
+Although the shape look more authetic using concave hull, spatialtis use `alphashape <https://github.com/bellockk/alphashape>`_ which is pure-python implementation so it's super slow.
+We highly recommend using "convex hull" which is the default setting.

 .. image:: ../src/convex_concave.png
     :align: center